Let’s dive right in and create our first web page.

 Now you can fill the document with content.
 Type the following lines in your HTML.

-If the page is not updated automatically: Save all files and click
+If the the page is not updated after changes: Save all your files in the editor and then - inside the browser - refresh with

 Congratulations!
 You have just created your first website!

 In order to keep your code clean, it is important that you correctly indent the lines with the tab key.
 Pay close attention to the example code and indent accordingly.
-It is important that you develop clean programming habits from the very beginning!
+The browser does not care but it is important for us as programmers to be able to have a clear view.

 Tip 1: Use